VOL. IV - APPENDIX G

 Ann Lewis died in 1928 in Eastbourne.

 In 1891 William and Ann's daughter Alice Mabel Irene Lewis was a 20 year old servant living with and working for William Nottingham, a 48 year old assistant riding master and his family at 10 Grand Parade, Eastbourne.
-In 1911 she was still working for the Nottingham family at 10 Grand Parade, but the head of the household was 55 year old Elizabeth Nottingham.
-Alice married William E Nicholls in 1925 in Eastbourne.
+In 1911 she was still working for the Nottingham family at 10 Grand Parade, but the head of the household was now 55 year old Elizabeth Nottingham.
+Alice married William Edgar Nicholls in 1925 in Eastbourne.
+William had been married previously.
+His first wife had been Eva Annie Lewis, Alice's younger sister (see below).
+William Edgar Nicholls of 3, Myrtle Road, Eastbourne died on 12 October 1931 at Princess Alice Hospital, Eastbourne.
+Administration was granted to his wife Alice.
+In 1939 Alice was a domestic servant working for John A Gausden, a cabinet maker and his family at 36, Beach Road, Eastbourne.
+Her step daughter Peggy (see below) was also employed as a domestic servant by the family.
 Alice Mabel Irene Nicholls died in 1970 aged 99 years old.

 - Elsie Lewis.
 Born 1909 in Burgess Hill.